The Ganga river system

 - The Hooghly River empties into the Bay of Bengal near Sagar Island.

-River Ganga flows toward South, South-east, and East, after that it splits into two distributaries named Bhagirathi and Padma.
+River Ganga flows toward the South, South-east, and East, after that it splits into two distributaries named Bhagirathi and Padma.
 The river finally discharges into the Bay of Bengal near Sagar Island.

 - After entering Bangladesh, the main branch of the Ganga river is known as the Padma, which is joined by the Jamuna river.
 Jamuna river is the largest distributary of Brahmaputra.
 The further Padma joins the Meghana river and empties into the Bay of Bengal.
 It forms a 1,430 by 3,000 km Bengal fan, the world’s largest submarine fan.